gab-souza-martins/3-column-card/README.md

-# Frontend Mentor - Recipe page solution
+# Frontend Mentor - 3 Column Card Solution

 This is my solution to the [3-column preview card component on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).
 Thank you Frontend Mentor for the opportunity to cultivate my skill.